victorwon/mopub-android-sdk/README.md

 ## New in this Version

 This release of the Android SDK includes support for ads in the MRAID 2.0 format.
-MRAID 2.0 allows advertisers to create ads with rich media functionality, including adding calendar events, storing pictures and playing videos in the native video player.
+We will now allow advertisers to serve ads with rich media functionality, including adding calendar events, storing pictures to the user's devices and playing videos in the native player.
+To learn more about MRAID 2.0 and our update, read our [help article](http://j.mp/16MKSci).

-To allow advertisers to show store picture ads, you need to make the following change to AndroidManifest.xml:
+To correctly display ads that ask the user to save a picture (storePicture ads), you need to make the following change to AndroidManifest.xml:
 * Add the`WRITE_EXTERNAL_STORAGE` permission.
-Note: **This permission is optional**.
-However, if it is not added, we will not be able to display store picture ads.
-All other features will remain functional with or without the new permission.
+Note: **Adding the permission is optional**.
+If the permission is not added, we will not deliver any store picture ads to the users' devices.
+All other features will remain functional without the new permission.

 To allow users to play videos using the native video player:
-* Declare activity `com.mopub.mobileads.MraidVideoPlayerActivity` This activity is required to support playing videos in the native player.
+* Declare activity `com.mopub.mobileads.MraidVideoPlayerActivity` This activity is required to support playing videos in the native player and we strongly recommend adding it.

 Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for details.

 ## Requirements